 The question of whether one application's storage needs are met by SAN or NAS can be determined on an application-by-application basis, rather than on a SAN or NAS basis.
 In some cases, the same physical storage may even be shared for both file-level NAS and block-level SAN solutions (some iSCSI solutions do this today), delivering the benefits of storage consolidation and lowered management costs to the customer.

 This polarization on the customer side is echoed by the storage vendors, which just a few years ago found their strategies in violent opposition.
-The storage panels I participate in at industry events were once a hotbed of SAN vs. NAS, Ethernet and Fibre Channel conflict; now it seems nearly all vendors agree on everything and are looking
+The storage panels I participate in at industry events were once a hotbed of SAN vs. NAS, Ethernet and Fibre Channel conflict; now it seems nearly all vendors agree on everything and are looking to move to a blended strategy.

 For industry stalwarts like EMC, offering NAS systems in front of their SAN solution is nothing new, although an increased focus on their NAS products reflects an effort to provide an integrated solution.
 On the other hand, Network Appliance has moved from the NAS-only proposition held since the company's inception to their current offering, Fabric Attached Storage, which is capable of delivering both file and block services.
 Younger companies (such as my own company BlueArc) have taken this a step further, opting for a mixed network storage approach offering hybrid SAN/NAS solutions from day one.